Airport line, Perth: Opening

 The first train entered the tunnel in March 2022 to test the tunnel's ventilation system, using the train to measure its resistance to airflow.
-An interview with Saffioti released on 3 April 2022 had the minister reiterate the intention to have the line open by the end of June 2022.
+In an interview in April 2022, Saffioti reiterated that she intended the line would open by the end of June 2022.
 Following the state budget on 12 May 2022, the government changed its position, now saying the line will open some time later in the year, although a specific opening date was not provided.
 A report by the Auditor General of Western Australia released in June 2022 criticised the government for its lack of transparency for major projects, including the Forrestfield–Airport Link.
 The project was assessed as being within its approved budget of $1.86 billion though.
 Three emergency readiness exercises occurred in July 2022.
 The West Australian also reported in July that there were delays due to problems with mobile phone coverage in the tunnels and problems with exhaust fans that are meant to extract smoke in the event of a fire.
-Driver training began on 8 August 2022.
-It was expected to take eight weeks to complete.
+Driver training, expected to take eight weeks to complete, began on 8 August 2022.